Quantifying how pressure on the ball wins AFL quarters

 Things worth knowing if you're using these numbers as a benchmark:

-- The sample is local-league football.
-The 160 threshold and the 37-point Q3 gap are real for the teams in these competitions.
+- The data is local-league football.
+The 160 threshold is real for the teams in these competitions.
 Elite-level football may produce different numbers — typically tighter, with smaller gaps and higher absolute ratings on average.

 - The 160 line isn't magic.
 It's where the data shifts from "you're more likely to lose the quarter" to "you're more likely to win it."
 A team at 159 isn't doomed and a team at 161 isn't guaranteed.